 I write fiction...

 My first historical novel, To The Fair Land, is available on Amazon and at all good bookshops.
 Also available as an e-book for Kindle and non-Kindle e-readers.
-Read more in Fiction.
+Read more in To The Fair Land.

-My non-fiction book "The Bristol Suffragettes" will be launched on 19 June 2013.
-Read more in The Bristol Suffragettes.
-Find out how you can get involved in the Bristol Suffragette Project in Suffragettes
+My non-fiction book "The Bristol Suffragettes" was published in June 2013.
+Read more about the book in The Bristol Suffragettes.
+Find out how you can get involved in the Bristol Suffragette Project in Suffragettes.

 And I write...